raphaelrpl/eows/doc/authentication.md

 The [Spec RFC 6750](https://tools.ietf.org/html/rfc6750#section-1.2) defines *Bearer Token* as:
 > A security token with the property that any party in possession ofthe token (a "bearer") can use the token in any way that any other party in possession of it can.
 Using a bearer token does not require a bearer to prove possession of cryptographic key material (proof-of-possession).

-In other words, when a user authenticates an client application, the authentication server generates a *Bearer Token* (Refresh Token) that can be used to get an access token.
+In other words, when a user authenticates an client application, the authorization server generates a *Bearer Token* (Refresh Token) that can be used to get an access token.

 **Note** that *bearer token* should not be passed in page URLS.
 Instead of that, prefer to pass through HTTP Header (e.g *X-ESENSING-EOWS-TOKEN: BearerTokenHere*)